 - Similarly to CSRF, with a valid token, a GET request can also be abused as an open redirect (see Unvalidated Redirects and Forwards Cheat Sheet).
 This is not dangerous by itself due to valid token limitation, but could be a part of a more complex attack.

 Are you affected?

 You are affected if you have the GoodData PGP SSO (see GoodData PGP Single Sign-On) implemented for authentication to the GoodData platform and use it by calling the API via the GET method.

-Before July 1, 2021, make sure that you are using the POST method in your current PGP SSO login implementation.
+Make sure that you are using the POST method in your current PGP SSO login implementation.
 If you are using the GET method, switch to the POST method.
 See GoodData PGP Single Sign-On for additional information.